Learning outcomes of the course unit

-Interactive oral lectures, based on the explanation of the main conceptual frame of each subject, supported by graphical presentations which will be available to the students on the Elly platform.
 This material will be useful to support the individual learning process but, by no means, should be considered sufficient for the preparation of the exam.
 Examples taken from the medical practice will be provided together with bibliographic references so as to stimulate students to raise questions, to go in depth in subjects of interest or to provide answers to simple problems presented by the teacher.
 The course will be integrated with optional laboratory practice.

 Assessment methods and criteria